Dr Bronwen Kelly BSc(Hons) Logopaedics, MSLT, PhD

 Health and Clinical Researcher

-Dr Kelly is an experienced public sector professional with internationally recognised expertise in health research and a strong background in managing and monitoring the performance of government investment in tertiary education, research, science and technology.
+She is an experienced public sector professional with internationally recognised expertise in health research and a strong background in managing and monitoring the performance of government investment in tertiary education, research, science and technology.

 She graduated with an Honours degree in Speech-language Therapy and Audiology (Logopaedics) from the University of Cape Town.
-After several years’ clinical experience in adult health care, she completed her Masters and PhD at the University of Canterbury with a research focus on the neural control of swallowing.
+After several years’ clinical experience in adult health care, she completed her Masters and PhD at the University of Canterbury with a research focus on the neural control of breathing and swallowing.
 Bronwen has since served as an Honorary Research Associate in the Science Faculty at the University of Auckland for several years, providing supervision of post-graduate research in paediatric feeding.